gvanto/adress-book-api-demo/packages/gvanto/addressbookapi/readme.md

 #### Project

-Create a project folder on your local and do a git clone as follows:
+Create a project folder and CD to it.
+Do a git clone as follows:

 > git clone git@github.com:gvanto/adress-book-api-demo.git .